stefanhuber1993/PenPlotter/README.md

 ## Patterns & Notebooks

 Notebooks in `patterns/` explore double pendulums, ray tracing, handwriting synthesis, moiré fields, and more.
 Each notebook exports SVGs into its folder; load them into the GUI or stream them directly with the renderer.
-If you dive into `patterns/pytorch-handwriting-synthesis-toolkit/`, follow that subproject’s instructions for extra dependencies.

 ## Troubleshooting

 - macOS serial ports appear under `/dev/tty.usb*`; Linux typically uses `/dev/ttyUSB*`.
 Run `python -m serial.tools.list_ports` to discover devices.
 - The GUI sets `MPLCONFIGDIR` to `.matplotlib_cache/` to avoid permission issues; keep the directory writable.
 - Always validate new tool paths with the pen lifted and keep the pause/cancel controls handy for untrusted SVGs.
+- Make sure to set the total area-size to the correct value for your plotter.

 ## License

-Document the license terms that apply to your project here (for example, MIT, Apache 2.0, or proprietary).
-Update this section before publishing.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.